blackducksoftware/import_yocto_bm/README.md

 1. Must be run on Linux

-1. Python 3 must be installed.
+1. Python 3.7 or later must be installed.

 1. Black Duck API package must be installed using `pip3 install blackduck`.